Powerlearnproject/se-assignment-2-introduction-to-software-engineering-xGludz/README.md

 The project manager oversees the planning execution and development of a software project and the challenges faced are Software Maintenance:

 Define software maintenance and explain the different types of maintenance activities.
-Why is maintenance an essential part of the software lifecycle?
+Why is maintenance an essential part of the software lifecycle?Software maintenance is the process of adding, updating, and changing software to fix bugs and adapt to changing needs.It enables software to be maintained in order to satisfy changing user needs and technical improvements while remaining current, dependable, and effective over time.

 Ethical Considerations in Software Engineering:

 What are some ethical issues that software engineers might face?
-How can software engineers ensure they adhere to ethical standards in their work?
+How can software engineers ensure they adhere to ethical standards in their work?Ethical issues faced by software engineers are: Privacy violations, biased algorithms, misuse of data.
+Adherence of ethics through ethical guidelines, regular ethical training, and ethical code implementation.
 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.